ubxtool [-? ] [-c

 By default, ubxtool collects data from all compatible devices on localhost, using the default GPSD port 2947.
 An optional argument may specify a server to get data from.
 A colon-separated suffix is taken as a port number.
 If there is a second colon-separated suffix, that is taken as a specific device name to be watched.
 Further details on the gps(1) man page.

 Configuring u-blox GPS with the traditional configuration messages is fraught with problems.
 Many configuration messages interact in odd ways.
-Something as simple as changing the serial port speed requires you to read the curent configuration using UBX-CFG-PRT for the proper port, merging in the change, the writing back the changed UBX-CFG-PRT message.
+Something as simple as changing the serial port speed requires you to read the current configuration using UBX-CFG-PRT for the proper port, merging in the change, the writing back the changed UBX-CFG-PRT message.
 Or just guessing at the current configuration and overwriting it all.

 The u-blox 9 series, protocol version 27+, tries, but does not completely succeed, to solve the problem with Configuration Items.
 If your GPS does not support protocol version 27+, then this section does not apply to you.